Aldo D. Aragon

 August 2023 - Native Lands in the Southwestern U.S.

-I spent a week driving a pick-up truck by myself from San Diego to Denver in August 2023 as part of my Harvard senior year move-in.
+Following my first year of participation with the Hoover Institution's Indigenous Students Seminar, I spent a week driving a pick-up truck by myself from San Diego to Denver in August 2023 as part of my Harvard senior year move-in.
 To better understand the issues facing Native American communities on the U.S. mainland (particularly within the Southwest) as discussed by the Hoover Institution's Indigenous Students Seminar, I spent much of that itinerary within the Navajo Nation; the Hopi Reservation; and the Jicarilla Apache Nation.

 Window Rock, the Capital of the Navajo Nation